 Add 1/4 cup of dried cranberries, 1 tablespoon of chopped dark chocolate, and 1 tablespoon of almonds.

 Add half a cup of chunky spiced or cinnamon applesauce.
-(I love the one they sell at Trader Joe’s, but you can make your own applesauce too.)
+(I love the one they sell at Trader Joe’s.)

 This recipe is a little bit different.
 Instead of milk, use a half cup of strongly brewed chai in this one.
 Stir in a small diced pear in the morning.